refinery/refinerycms/doc/guides/1 - Getting Started/2 - Getting Started.md

 ### Customising the Design

 The layout Refinery provides out of the box is very bare.
-We’ll now guide you through customising the front end design to give Rick the beautiful site we promised.
+We'll now guide you through customising the front end design to give Rick the beautiful site we promised.